• Skip to primary navigation

 It is always served with cut-up fresh vegetables either in salad form or as an assortment.

-Try it with Arabic salad, rocca salad (arugula), tomato and onion salad, or malfouf salad (an amazing simple cabbage salad).
+Try it with rocca salad (arugula), tomato and onion salad with sumac, or Lebanese coleslaw.

 If you prefer just cutting up veggies, try it with fresh radish, cucumbers, tomato, onion wedges.